esantus/Excel-Filler/README.md

 python main.py --mode='predict' --excel_file='excel_path' --embedding_file='embedding_path' --input_columns='col1,col2' --output_columns='col3,col4'
 ```

+While all input columns are processed together, the system loops among the output columns.
+The loop includes all the three modes (i.e. train, test, predict).
+In the 'predict' mode, for each output column it will generate an excel file containing all the existing columns plus a new column with the predictions.
+The file names clearly describe the predicted column and the source file.

 For more information about Convolutional Neural Network, please read [this nice article](https://adeshpande3.github.io/A-Beginner%27s-Guide-To-Understanding-Convolutional-Neural-Networks-Part-2/) from Adit Deshpande.